ST0507-ades/help/README.md

 1. Have a question about your development work?
 [Ask here 💻](https://github.com/ST0507-ades/help/issues/new?assignees=jeremiah-ang&labels=help+wanted%2C+question&template=i-got-question-about-development---.md&title=%5BHELP%5D)
 2. Have a question about the assignments?
 [Ask here 📜](https://github.com/ST0507-ades/help/issues/new?assignees=jeremiah-ang&labels=documentation%2C+question&template=i-have-a-question-about-an-assignment---.md&title=%5BASSIGNMENT%5D)
 3. Have other generic questions?
 [Ask here ❓](https://github.com/ST0507-ades/help/issues/new?assignees=jeremiah-ang&labels=help+wanted%2C+question&template=i-have-a-generic-question---.md&title=%5BOTHER%5D)
+4. Have some feedback for ADES?
+[Share it here!](https://github.com/ST0507-ades/help/discussions/2)
+5. Have some impresive works you want to share with us?
+[Share it here!](https://github.com/ST0507-ades/help/discussions/3)

 ## Creating a new issue